Exercise boosts cancer-fighting immune cells

 Only 10-minute exercise was enough

-The two studies involved 28 recently-diagnosed lymphoma and breast cancer patients.
-The lymphoma patients were between the ages of 20 and 69 and the breast cancer patients between the ages of 37 and 73.
+The pair of researches comprised of 28 newly-diagnosed patients with lymphoma and breast cancer.
+The age range for lymphoma patients was from 20 to 69, whereas for breast cancer patients, it was from 37 to 73.

-During the study, the patients did a 10-minute exercise on bicycle.
-Blood samples were taken once before the exercise and twice after the exercise.
+Throughout the research, the patients performed a 10-minute cycling exercise.
+Blood samples were collected once before and twice after the exercise.

-The researchers analysed the number of several different immune cells, which are also known as white blood cells, from the blood samples and compared the numbers in samples before and after the exercise.
+The investigators assessed the quantity of diverse immune cells, commonly referred to as leukocytes or white blood cells, in the blood samples.
+They juxtaposed the cell counts in the samples obtained pre and post the physical activity.

 Exercise increased the number of immune cells capable of destroying cancer cells